placebeyondtheclouds/gpu-home-server/README.md

 ## Conclusion

-- should have chosen a less power hungry CPU, there is no need in a CPU this powerful
+- should have chosen a less power hungry CPU (E5-2650v4 or something that is still running memory at 2400), there is no need in a CPU this powerful
 - will have to use a NGFF wifi card with PCIe passthrough
 - P40 is not very power efficient at idle when the VRAM is loaded